armande925/BootStrapPortfolio/README.md

 ::COLLABORATORS::

-My Tutor Sangeetha K was instrumental in acomplishing the task set before me
+My Tutor Sangeetha K was instrumental in acomplishing the task set before me.

 ::CONTACT::